-16. Confidentiality and press
+13. Confidentiality

-16.1 Unless agreed otherwise in text form, the contractual parties shall treat details of the contractual relationship, in particular the prices and conditions, and also business secrets made known to them directly or indirectly by the pertinent other party during the performance of the contract in strict confidence.
-This shall not apply, if a disclosure is ordered by a court of law or public authority or is required to uphold rights against the pertinent other contractual party before a court of law.
-The marketer is furthermore entitled to disclose information in connection with the contract to third parties engaged in accordance with clause 15 as well as to affiliated companies in accordance with §§ 15 ff.
+Unless otherwise agreed in text form, the parties shall treat details of the contractual relationship, in particular the prices and conditions, as well as business secrets of which they become aware directly or indirectly through the respective other party in the course of the performance of the contract, as strictly confidential.
+This shall not apply if disclosure is ordered by a court of law or by the authorities, or is necessary to enforce its own rights against the respective other contracting party in court.
+The Marketer is furthermore entitled to disclose the information to third parties engaged in connection with the advertising order, as well as to affiliated companies pursuant to Sections 15 et seq.
+Of the German Stock Corporation Act (AktG).
 German Stock Corporation Act (Aktiengesetz), provided that they are subject to a corresponding confidentiality agreement.
-The obligation shall exist throughout the term of the contract and indefinitely beyond any termination.
+The obligation shall exist for the entire term of the contract and indefinitely beyond any termination.